Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: Result: In this exercise you implement a conditional access policy to require MFA when a user signs into the Azure portal.

->Result: You have configured and tested Azure AD conditional access.
+>Result: You have configured and tested Microsoft Entra ID conditional access.

-### Exercise 3: Implement Azure AD Identity Protection
+### Exercise 3: Implement Microsoft Entra ID Identity Protection

 In this exercise, you will complete the following tasks

-- Task 1: View Azure AD Identity Protection options in the Azure portal
+- Task 1: View Microsoft Entra ID Identity Protection options in the Azure portal
 - Task 2: Configure a user risk policy
 - Task 3: Configure a sign-in risk policy
-- Task 4: Simulate risk events against the Azure AD Identity Protection policies
+- Task 4: Simulate risk events against the Microsoft Entra ID Identity Protection policies
-- Task 5: Review the Azure AD Identity Protection reports
+- Task 5: Review the Microsoft Entra ID Identity Protection reports

-#### Task 1: Enable Azure AD Identity Protection
+#### Task 1: Enable Microsoft Entra ID Identity Protection

-In this task, you will view the Azure AD Identity Protection options in the Azure portal.
+In this task, you will view the Microsoft Entra ID Identity Protection options in the Azure portal.

 1. If needed, sign-in to the Azure portal **`https://portal.azure.com/`**.

-    >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
-You can use the **Directory + subscription** filter to switch between Azure AD tenants.
-Ensure you are signed in as a user with the Global Administrator role in the Azure AD tenant.
+    >**Note**: Ensure that you are signed-in to the **AdatumLab500-04** Microsoft Entra ID tenant.
+You can use the **Directory + subscription** filter to switch between Microsoft Entra ID tenants.
+Ensure you are signed in as a user with the Global Administrator role in the Microsoft Entra ID tenant.

 1. On the **AdatumLab500-04** blade, in the **Manage** section, click on **Security**.